FilingExplorer/filingexplorer_mcp_native/README.md

 ./build-macos-universal.sh
 ```

-The app will be at `target/universal-apple-darwin/release/bundle/macos/FilingExplorer Settings.app`
+The app will be at `target/universal-apple-darwin/release/bundle/macos/FilingExplorer for Claude.app`

 ## License